 Tourist Triathlon by the Ebro for the allergic to the lounger

 La Provincial Council of Zaragoza is behind this proposal, but also small businesses of the towns along which the route runs, such as Ebronauts, The Ciclería, Caralebro and the rain-fed surfer from the reservoir The Loteta.
-"In fact, our purpose is to make the province known but also to promote tourism, gastronomy and the hotel offer of the towns on the riverbank", they explain in the Diputación, where they made this multi-adventure to cast the hook on the young public .
-The walks 'made in DPZ' through medieval castles, the sea of Aragon or the legacy of Goya are now classics.
-They say that last year the star was the Romanesque of the Pyrenees (it was a Jacobean year) and that this 2011 the Moncayo routes are sweeping, including a visit to the recently recovered cathedral of Tarazona.
+"In fact, our purpose is to make the province known but also to promote tourism, gastronomy and the hotel offering of the riverside towns," they explain in the Provincial Council, where they created this multi-adventure to bait the young public. .
+The 'made in DPZ' walks through medieval castles, the Sea of Aragon or Goya's legacy are now classics.
+They say that last year the star was the Romanesque of the Pyrenees (it was a Jacobean year) and that this 2011 they are destroying the Moncayo routes that include a visit to the recently recovered Tarazona cathedral.

-However, the most innovative (and sweaty) proposal this season is the peculiar triathlon, whose next appointment will be held this Sunday, although there will be one more chance on September 25. «It is not necessary to bring anything because even the bikes are provided by us.
-The only thing that anyone who wants to participate should bring is comfortable clothing, sunscreen and some mosquito repellent”, comment those responsible for this completely competitive test.
-Another essential prerequisite is to sign up (before Friday at 12.00:30 at the Viajes Halcón office on Calle de Canfranc in Zaragoza) and pay the XNUMX euros that the adventure costs (food included).
+However, the most innovative (and sweaty) proposal of this season is the peculiar triathlon, whose next event will be held this Sunday, although there will be one more chance on September 25. «There is no need to bring anything because we even provide the bikes.
+The only thing that anyone who wants to participate should bring is comfortable clothing, protective cream and some mosquito repellent," say those responsible for this not at all competitive test.
+Another and essential prerequisite is to sign up (before Friday at 12.00:30 at the Viajes Halcón office on Canfranc Street in Zaragoza) and pay the XNUMX euros (food included) that the adventure costs.

 But ... to the mess.
 How does this invention work?
 To start suffering, even if it's Sunday, it's time to get up early because the bus leaves at 8.45 from the Carmen's gate.
 As for the 9.30, it must have reached The Loteta, where an exhibition of 'kitesurf', which can be the most spectacular if Eolo is in good spirits and blowing hard over the reservoir.